Fair-Exchange/Safecoin/README.md

 # Benchmarking

-First, install the nightly build of rustc. `cargo bench` requires the use of the unstable features only available in the nightly build.
+First install the nightly build of rustc. `cargo bench` requires use of the unstable features only available in the nightly build.

 ```bash